 Begin by earning a four-year degree.
 Most aspiring forensic psychologists major in psychology, but you can also consider a criminal justice program with a psychology minor.

-Some schools specifically offer undergraduate and graduate forensic psychology programs.
-Others feature it as a general psychology or criminal justice concentration.
+Some schools offer undergraduate and graduate forensic psychology programs.
+Others include it as a general psychology or criminal justice concentration in a psychology program.

 Earn a Master's Degree

-Specialized forensic psychology degrees become readily available at the master's level.
+Specialized forensic psychology degrees are readily available at the master's level for those wanting to pursue a career.
 Some schools also offer intensive graduate programs that lead to combined master's and doctoral degrees.

 Earn a Doctoral Degree

-A forensic psychology doctorate can take the form of a doctor of philosophy (Ph.D.) or a doctor of psychology (Psy.D.) designation.
+A forensic psychology doctorate can be a doctor of philosophy (Ph.D.) or a doctor of psychology (Psy.D.).
 Ph.D. programs emphasize research, while Psy.D. programs focus more on professional practice.

 APA-accredited programs give you an advantage if and when you seek licensure.
 Be sure to check for proper accreditation when applying for doctoral programs.